Skip to content

 Since it was approved by Golden State voters in the 2008 Proposition 1A bond measure, the California High-Speed Rail (CHSR) project, which was intended to connect San Francisco and Los Angeles by passenger rail, has shoveled more than $111 billion into the furnace of government waste.
 The California High Speed Rail Authority (CHSRA) was tasked […]

-General Waste, Agriculture, Entitlements, Farm Bill, soda tax, States
+General Waste, Agriculture, Entitlements, Farm Bill, States

 Save SNAP from the Sour Taste of the Nanny State